ts123/alfred-extensions/README.md

 #### Launch with Argumetns
-Launch an /Applications/*.app with commandline arguments
+Launch an .app file with commandline arguments